Donors & Libraries

 Current faculty: Susan M. Allen & William P. Barlow, Jr

-Requirements: In their personal statement, prospective applicants should describe the extent of their formal and/or informal background in the field.
+Requirements: In their personal statement prospective applicants should describe the extent of their formal and/or informal background or training in the field.